ilanius/smalltown/README.md

 # The system comprises Abyss Webserver, MySQL (MariaDB), PHP on top of windows
 #
 # It is designed according to the Model View Controll paradigm (MVC).
 # The database is the Model.
-Controll is the logic in index.php and view is html and som php logic in the template files that here have the file names ending with 'htm'.
+Controll is the logic in index.php and view consists of file
+# with '.htm' or '0.htm' endings where the latter denotes core template files.
+# If for example a file named entry.htm is added to directory index.php will use instead
+# of entry0.htm
+#
 #
 # If we need an email server hMailserver did not install, whereas Pegasus
 # mail might work.
 Webhotels provide email-servers.